40-percent/40percent-wiki/why.md

   than large unlayered ones.
 Layers let keys do multiple jobs based on the other keys that are also pressed, just like the normal shift key does.
-Using 'shifted' layers for more than just capitals means more typing can be done efficiently with just the keys next to the fingers, including writing programs or novels.
+Using 'shifted' layers for more than just capital letters means many keyboard uses can be done efficiently with just the keys next to the fingers, including writing programs or novels.
 Using a large unlayered board means reaching further for keys that layers can put right under the fingers.